josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 (_By now, you should know this means: don't trust ChatGPT to spit something out for you_.)

 Also, since you'll probably be applying to many positions at once, don't let the cover letter slow you down.
-Better to include a few carefully considered cover letters, for the jobs you want most, than to send out halfhearted consensual spam to every company.
+Better to include a few carefully considered cover letters for the jobs you want most than to send out halfhearted consensual spam to every company.

 ### Don't disqualify yourself